papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

          }
       }

-      // Compute the median of the deltas of Output.ArrayImages to its median float MADGM = GetMADGM3x3FLT2(Output.ArrayImages);
+      // Compute the MADGM and fit the MADGM into a Lorentzian distribution. float MADGM = GetMADGM3x3FLT2(Output.ArrayImages);

-      // Compute our median that is the Lorentzian Approximation of MADGM Output.GVariance = 1.0 / (1.0 + MADGM);
+      Output.GVariance = GetLorentzian1D(MADGM);

       /*
          Construct array of kernels: